11 players Liverpool missed out on – and who they signed instead

-We’ve looked back at eight other deals the Reds came incredibly close to sealing in the Premier League era to see what happened next.
+We’ve looked back at 11 deals the Reds came incredibly close to sealing in the Premier League era to see what happened next.

 Former Liverpool boss Roy Evans wanted to sign a 29-year-old Sheringham from Tottenham in 1995 to add experience to a young squad featuring the likes of Robbie Fowler, Steve McManaman and Jamie Redknapp.